How to Carve a Ham

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Step 1: Set up your slicing station
+Step 1: Set yourself up for success

 Step 2: Carve off a boneless section

-Step 3: Slice it
+Step 3: Slice the boneless section

-Step 6: Arrange and serve
+Step 5: Arrange and serve

 Now that the ham is sliced, neatly arrange it on the serving plate and get ready to enjoy.
 Don’t forget to save the ham bone!